Riding Lessons, Horse Training, and Colt Starting

 Vicki Rose has been been teaching riding lessons and training horses since 1989.
 She loves teaching riders of all levels safe and proper horsemanship whether in the arena or out on the trail.
-Vicki is most passionate about starting colts and doing groundwork with horses both young and old.
-She believes the groundwork lays the foundation for all successful riding, and she includes it in all her lessons.
-Whether you have an interest to go on a relaxed, stress free trail ride or perhaps learn how to trot and canter with balance and grace, Vicki can help you meet your goals.
+Vicki is most passionate about starting colts and restarting horses with proper groundwork, using the methods of Ray Hunt and Buck Brannaman.
+She believes that groundwork lays the foundation for all successful riding, and she includes it in all of her sessions and lessons.
+Whether you have an interest to go on a relaxed, stress free trail ride, learn how to canter, or even jump small jumps, Vicki can help you.

-Horse(wo)manship is a program Vicki developed that teaches women how to connect to their authentic selves and navigate life’s challenges through the help of a horse.
-In their herds, horses naturally move through their days by skillfully navigating the relationship challenges listed below.
+In this non-riding program, Vicki teaches women how to connect to their authentic selves and navigate life’s challenges through the help of a horse.
+In their herds, horses naturally move through their days by skillfully navigating various relationship challenges.
 They have evolved to survive in the wild by learning and refining their relational skills within their herds.

 Through our exercises with the horses, we'll explore certain themes which arise in our lives and oftentimes can: